eovchinn/ADP-pipeline/pipelines/Spanish/REPORT.md

 ###VERBS

 ##1) Correctly inserts subjects and  direct objects.
-The direct bbject can be a noun or a clause.
+The direct object can be a noun or a clause.

 ```
 % Los mexicanos queremos construir un país mejor para nuestros hijos .